Lightning-AI/pytorch-lightning/README.md

 ![Overview](docs/source/_static/images/pl.gif)

 ## How much effort is it to convert?
 You're probably tired of switching frameworks at this point.
-But it is a very quick process to refactor into the Lightning format.
+But it is a very quick process to refactor into the Lightning format (ie: hours).
 [Check out this tutorial](https://towardsdatascience.com/how-to-refactor-your-pytorch-code-to-get-these-42-benefits-of-pytorch-lighting-6fdd0dc97538)

 ## Starting a new project?
 [Use our seed-project aimed at reproducibility!](https://github.com/williamFalcon/pytorch-lightning-conference-seed)